String amplitudes and mutual information in confining backgrounds: the partonic behavior: String scattering amplitude in confining backgrounds

+So, one can see that increasing the mass $M$ would decrease $S$ and $\tilde{S}$, the four point function and the amplitude.

+Similar analytical connections between the mixed correlation measures such as mutual information, negativity, entanglement and complexity of purification (EoP and CoP) on one hand, and the string scattering amplitude on the other hand are needed to be found.
+For instance the scattering fermions, the spin-momentum and helicity-momentum and also the variations of mutual information have been found in \cite{Fan:2017hcd} which could be extended to other measures as well.
+Also, the connections between string scattering and evolution of Ryu-Takayanagi Surface and also reflected entropy have been studied in \cite{Jiang:2024noe}.

-Another interesting observation is to note the links between the change of EE, or other correlation measures, and the Bremsstralung of radiative corrections as $\lambda \partial_\lambda \log \langle W \rangle $ in the case of accelerating quark-antiquarks pair, which is proportional to the Bremsstralung function.
-So the spikes that we noticed during the phase transitions in the plot of $D_c$ could be considered as the K-lines in Bremsstralung radiation.
+Another interesting observation is the links between the change of entanglement entropy and the Bremsstralung of radiative corrections, $\lambda \partial_\lambda \log \langle W \rangle $ in the case of accelerating quark-antiquarks pair, which is proportional to the Bremsstralung function \cite{Correa:2012at,Seki:2014pca}.
+So the ``spikes" that we have noticed during the phase transitions in the plot of $D_c$ could be related to K-lines in Bremsstralung radiation.

-Bear in mind that our observation for the connections is only for closed strings (glueballs).
-In the case of open strings, which describe mesons or baryons, there would be two kinds of entanglement entropy, which makes finding the connections between mutual information and scattering amplitude more difficult.
-The EE there includes shares from the entanglement of strings endpoints in the gluons (or flavor branes) and the entanglement between the gluons themselves, making the framework more complicated.\\
+Note that our observation for the connections is more precise for the closed strings (glueballs).
+In the case of open strings, which describe mesons or baryons, there would be two kinds of entanglement entropy, which make finding the connections between mutual information and scattering amplitude more challenging.
+In that case, the entanglement entropy includes shares from the correlations between the strings' endpoints of the gluons (or flavor branes) and the correlations between the gluons themselves.
+This makes the framework and building the connections that we are interested somehow more complicated.